lnaranjo/oscar-cardenas/courses/AsynchronousJavaScriptDeepDive/notebook/en/synchronous-vs-asynchronous.md

 asyncTest2();
 ```

-> The output is diferent, because the method `setTimeout` delay the execution in 1 second, so the new output is:
+The output is diferent, because the method `setTimeout` delay the execution in 1 second, so the new output is:

 ```
-Log in console: Inside of second function
+$ Inside of second function
-Log in console: Start of code
+$ Start of code
 Launch the alert
-Log in console: End of code
+$ End of code
 ```

-To understand why happen this, is necessary understand how works the [Eventloop](./eventloop.md) in JS.